R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 }
 ```

-!!! warning
-    Ensuring the message integrity and authenticity is paramount.
-Failing to do so is a security risk and invalidates
+!!!Warning

-    the protection provided by Conclave.
-Verify that the message was sent by KDS by validating the
+    It's critical to ensure the message integrity and authenticity.
+You can verify the message by validating the
-    `kdsAttestationReport` and then check the integrity of the message by validating the signature of the message.
+    `kdsAttestationReport` and the signature of the message.

 ### Endpoint - `/private`

-Retrieves the private key defined by a key specification.
-This always returns a 32 byte array that forms the raw
+The `/private` endpoint retrieves the private key defined by a key specification.
+It always returns a 32-byte array
-key material.
-For example, this can be used directly as an AES256 key, or it can be used as the input to a
+that forms the raw key material.
+This can be used directly as an AES256 key or as an input to a Curve25519 private
-Curve25519 private key generation function.
+key generation function.

-The retrieval of the private key is performed by the KDS enclave.
-The enclave will only respond
-with the key if the calling enclave meets the policy requirements defined in the key specification
+The KDS enclave returns the private key only if the calling enclave meets the policy requirements defined in the key
-provided as input parameters to this call.
+specification.

-Note that the key specification is not encrypted or authenticated therefore a malicious KDS host could modify
+Note that the key specification is not encrypted or authenticated.
+If a malicious KDS host modifies the key
-the key specification, including the constraints.
-However, if the key specification is modified then this
-will result in a different derived key meaning that any data encrypted by a client using the correct constraint
+specification or the constraints, it creates a different derived key.
+So, any data encrypted by a client using the
-cannot be accessed by the altered key specification.
+correct constraint can't be accessed by a tampered key specification.

 `POST /private`